Rajdeep-27/Steganography-Hiding-image-in-another-image/README.md

 # Steganography-Hiding-image-in-another-image
-Python code to hide an image in another and also extract the hidden image from the merged image which wasgenerated
+Python code to hide an image in another and also extract the hidden image from the merged image which was generated.
 # Environment
 Linux
 # Requirements